Home - Where - What - Why - Who - When - Hartleys - Media - Links - Contact me

 When - did all this take place?

-This web site covers the 18th century events surrounding a gang of criminals operating in the area to the west of Halifax, whose effect on the coin in the Kingdom was acknowledged at the highest levels in Government.
-This resulted in the House’s of Parliament being drawn into debate over the affairs of the gang, and officers of the Royal Mint being despatched to apprehend its members.
+This updated web site covers the 18th century events surrounding a gang of criminals operating in the area to the west of Halifax, whose effect on the coin in the Kingdom was acknowledged at the highest levels in Government.
+This resulted in the House’s of Parliament being drawn into debate over the affairs of the gang, and officers of the Royal Mint sent to Yorkshire to apprehend its members.
+The case of the Cragg Vale Coiners became one of the biggest frauds in British History.

 Less than ten miles due south of Haworth in West Yorkshire, where Charlotte, Emily and Anne Bronte grew up in the early 19th century, the same rugged landscape that inspired Wuthering Heights played host to a sinister story of organised social crime, High Treason and ultimately murder, some forty years before the Bronte sisters were born.

-This particular gang of Yorkshire Coiners are perhaps more accurately referred to as the Cragg Vale or Turvin Coiners due to their base being in an area just off the Calder Valley in West Yorkshire
+This particular gang of Yorkshire Coiners are perhaps often referred to as the Cragg Vale or Turvin Coiners due to their base being in an area just off the Calder Valley in West Yorkshire.

-The Cragg Vale Coiners clipped and filed the edges of gold coins and return the clipped coins to circulation.
-The Coiners used the gold collected from several coins to cast blanks and stamp new coins using skilfully made dies.
-These new coins, usually Portuguese Moidores or Spanish Pistoles were then put into circulation and as a result the Coiners made a healthy profit.
+They clipped and filed the edges of gold coins and return the clipped coins to circulation.
+Then they used the gold collected from several coins to cast blanks and stamp new coins using skilfully made dies.
+The new coins, usually Portuguese Moidores, were then put into circulation and as a result the Coiners made a healthy profit.

 David Hartley was buried here in 1770 after being executed by hanging at York Tyburn for the part he played in leading the Cragg Vale Coiners, though the only charges he actually faced were for clipping a Guinea with another man.

-Despite being acknowledged in many documents of the time as the man that organised the murder of the man who was instrumental in David Hartley's arrest, Isaac Hartley was never prosecuted and died an old man in 1815 and was buried in the grave next to his brother.
+Despite being acknowledged in many documents of the time as the organiser of the murder of the man who was instrumental in David Hartley's arrest, Isaac Hartley was never prosecuted and died an old man in 1815 and was buried in the grave next to his brother.

 The Hartley Family